godaddy/lighthouse4u-lambda/README.md

 * Create a [S3 Bucket](https://s3.console.aws.amazon.com/s3/home).
 Name it what you like, such as `lh4u`.
   No other steps are required on the bucket unless you wish to auto-delete older objects via Lifecycle Management.
-* Create a [Lambda Function](https://console.aws.amazon.com/lambda/home).
+* Create a [Lambda Function](https://console.aws.amazon.com/lambda/home). `1.5GB` is recommended for optimal reliability.
 Name it what you like, such as `lighthouse4u-lambda`.
 Don't worry about deployment yet, just getting the shell in place.
 * Attach your SQS queue to your Lambda via Trigger in your Lambda settings.
 This will forward any SQS messages to your Lambda.